Skip to main content

 Other info:

-One of our aims is to help you make progress in work or future studies.
-We also want to help you participate in your communities and become an active citizen.
-In our Entry 2 classes, you will develop important skills that employers value and that will help you in everyday life.
-Here’s what you will learn:
+One of our aims is to help you progress in work or further study, and to take an active role in your community.
+In our Level 1 classes, you will develop skills that employers value and that are useful in daily life:

-By improving these skills, you will increase your chances of finding a job, advancing in your career, and becoming an active member of your community.
+By improving these skills, you will increase your chances of finding a job, developing your career, and playing an active role in your community.

 Extra support